puniverse/quasar/docs/index.md

 The call to `run` will block the fiber until the operation completes.

+{:.alert .alert-warn}
+**Note**: each `FiberAsync` instance will be linked to the invoking fiber upon construction and it will maintain internal state for a single operation.
+This means that it needs to be _both_ created _and_ run by the invoking fiber and it can be used for a single operation call _only_ (that is, it cannot be re-used for further calls).

 Transforming asynchronous code to fiber-blocking calls has a negligible overhead both in terms of memory and performance, while making the code shorter and far simpler to understand.

 ### Advanced Fiber Usage {#advanced-fibers}